 Print(text, color)

-Print text text
+Print text text with text color color.

 After printing the text, the text cursor advances by one text-line.
 The